zakariaelas/angels-analytics/README.md

 ### [Material UI](https://material-ui.com/)

 As a react library that is based on Material Design, I really enjoy using it because of the freedom it offers.
 I can use the UI components that come with the library, go for my own components, or even customize the one that come with the library without much trouble.
 I also enjoy the fact that they do not rely on any style sheets.
 Styles are injected using jss, and there a many different ways to override the default styles.
 It is also one of my favorite documentations out there.
+Leveraging this library, I was able to make the app **reponsive** on smaller devices.

 ### [Material UI Pickers](https://material-ui-pickers.dev/)